 Hear us, most merciful Father, and send your Holy Spirit upon us and upon this bread and this wine, that, overshadowed by his life-giving power, they may be the Body and Blood of your Son, and we may be kindled with the fire of your love and renewed for the service of your Kingdom.

-Help us, who are baptised into the fellowship of Christ’s Body to live and work to your praise and glory; may we grow together in unity and love until at last, in your new creation, we enter into our heritage in the company of the Virgin Mary, the apostles and prophets, and of all our brothers and sisters living and departed.
+Help us, who are baptised into the fellowship of Christ’s Body to live and work to your praise and glory; may we grow together in unity and love until at last, in your new creation, we enter into our heritage in the company of the Virgin Mary, the apostles and prophets, and all our brothers and sisters living and departed.

 Through Jesus Christ our Lord, with whom, and in whom, in the unity of the Holy Spirit, all honour and glory be to you, Lord of all ages, world without end.
+Amen

 The living bread is broken for the life of the world.

-Lord, unite us in this sign.
+Lord, unite us in this sign

-As our Saviour has taught us, so we pray:
+As our saviour has taught us, so we pray:

-Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
+Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Do not bring us to the time of trial but deliver us from evil.
 For the kingdom, the power and the glory are yours, now and for ever.
-Amen.
+Amen

-Lamb of God, you take away the sins of the world: grant us peace.
+Jesus, redeemer of the world: grant us peace.